 Situated in the heart of Cardiff, the capital city of Wales, St David's Hall is the National Concert Hall and Conference Centre of Wales.
-With its wide range of live entertainment, conferences, participation workshops, two bars and coffee shop, helpful staff and relaxing surroundings, St David's Hall is a building to be enjoyed throughout the year.
+With its wide range of live entertainment, conferences, participation workshops, two bars and a Gin Lounge, helpful staff and relaxing surroundings, St David's Hall is a building to be enjoyed throughout the year.

-Home to the annual Welsh Proms Cardiff, the world-class Orchestral Concert Series featuring the world's top orchestras, soloists and conductors and the famous bi-annual BBC Cardiff Singer of the World competition, St David's Hall presents a multitude of live entertainment, including pop, rock, folk, jazz, rhythm and blues, comedy, children's shows, lunchtime concerts, musicals, light entertainment, dance, world music, films and classical music.
+Home to the annual Welsh Proms Cardiff, the world-class Orchestral Concert Series featuring the world's top orchestras, soloists and conductors and the famous bi-annual BBC Cardiff Singer of the World competition, St David's Hall presents a multitude of live entertainment, including:

-However, St David's Hall is more than just a concert hall, with spacious foyers, lounge bars and coffee shop (check for opening hours).
+However, St David's Hall is more than just a concert hall - spacious foyers with bar facilities including a Gin Lounge (please check opening hours).

 A Brief History